International Relations Book for UPSC

-Since International Relations is a dynamic sub-topic of the Political Science And International Relations UPSC Syllabus, following the right strategy and International Relations Books for UPSC is very much needed.
+Since International Relations is a dynamic sub-topic of the Political Science And International Relations UPSC Syllabus, following the right strategy and International Relations Book for UPSC is very much needed.
 International Relations deals with the Paper 2 of the PSIR Optional.
 Cracking the UPSC Exam requires determination, perseverance, and most importantly, discipline.
-The International Relations Books For UPSC broadly cover the following topics:
+The best book for international relations for UPSC broadly covers the following topics:

-- Foreign Policy- Foreign Policy Architecture, Nuclear Doctrine, Soft Power, Dynamics of Foreign Policy, etc.
+- Indian Foreign Policy- Foreign Policy Architecture, Nuclear Doctrine, Soft Power, Dynamics of Foreign Policy, etc.

 - Multilateral Agreements- BRICS, RCEP, ASEAN, SAARC, SCO, etc.